robotpy/robotpy-docs/frameworks/magicbot.rst

 Any ``.py`` files that you add to the autonomous package will automatically be loaded at robot startup.

-.. seealso:: :class:`.AutonomousModeSelector` on how to define an
+.. seealso:: :class:`AutonomousModeSelector <robotpy_ext.autonomous.selector.AutonomousModeSelector>`
-             autonomous mode.
+             on how to define an autonomous mode.

 Dashboard & coprocessor communications
 --------------------------------------